benard-adewole/portfolio/README.md

 Technical Skills: ROS, C++, Python, MATLAB, Linux, Bash, OpenCV, Git, Fusion 360, Django, SQL, C#, docker, Xamarin, MAUI

 ## About Me
 With interests cutting across medical robotics, autonomy, and robot perception, I am deeply passionate about incorporating Robotics, Software, and Artificial Intelligence to enhance the human quality of life.
-As an active member of the Artificial Intelligence and Robotics Laboratory (AiRoL) during my undergraduate studies at the University of Lagos, I contributed to impactful projects and had the honor of co-representing the university at the [National Artificial Intelligence Summit 2022](https://aisummit.ncs.org.ng/ai-summit-2022/) under the mentorship of Dr. Chika Yinka-Banjo.
+As an active member of the Artificial Intelligence and Robotics Laboratory (AiRoL) during my undergraduate studies at the University of Lagos, I contributed to impactful projects and had the honor of co-representing the university at the [Nigeria National Artificial Intelligence Summit 2022](https://aisummit.ncs.org.ng/ai-summit-2022/) under the mentorship of Dr. Chika Yinka-Banjo.
 This summit played a key role in inspiring many middle school students to explore STEM fields.
 Connect with me via [Email](mailto:adbenard@umich.edu), and find more about me on [LinkedIn](https://www.linkedin.com/in/benard-adewole/).

 ## Education